polincdev/DummyCastle/README.md

 ### Hashing

 Hashing maps data of any length into a fixed/determined length hash value.
-The library enables youto hash into a numeric(long) or string(alphanumeric) value.
+The library enables you to hash into a numeric(long) or string(alphanumeric) value.
 Both are always represented as strings, the numeric hash value can be parsed into a long though.
 The default length of alphanumeric value is 8.
-Don't forget the result is always HEX encoded.
+The result is always HEX encoded.

 Basic
 ```java